tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

 </tr>
 </table>

+For more information on how variables are made available and handled on the wercker platform, please see: [environment variables](/articles/steps/variables.html).
 Environment variables are made available in the different steps that get executed in the wercker pipeline.
 Below we explain what steps entail.

 <a id="steps"></a>